Surrogate "Level-Based" Lagrangian Relaxation for Mixed-Integer Linear Programming: Introduction

-The main idea of the incremental subgradient method, like that of the interleaved method discussed above, is to improve convergence by solving a subproblem $i$ before updating multipliers.
-After one subgradient component is updated, rather than updating all the multipliers ``at once,'' within the incremental subgradient methods, multipliers are updated ``incrementally.''
-After the $i^{th}$ subgradient component is calculated, Here $\beta_i$ are the vectors such that $\sum_{i=1}^I \beta_i = b$, for example, $\beta_i = \frac{b}{I}.$ Only after all $i$ subproblems are solved, are the multipliers ``fully'' updated as
+One of the first attempts to overcome the difficulty associated with the unavailability of the optimal [dual] value is the subgradient-level method developed by \cite{Goffin99} by adaptively adjusting a ``level'' estimate based on the detection of ``sufficient descent'' of the [dual] function and ``oscillation'' of [dual] solutions.
+In a nutshell, a ``level'' estimate is set as $q^{k}_{lev} = q^{k_j}_{rec} + \delta_j$ with $q^{k}_{rec}$ being the best dual value (``record objective value'') obtained up to an iteration $k,$ and $\delta_j$ is an adjustable parameter with $j$ denoting the $j^{th}$ update of $q^{k}_{lev}.$ Every time oscillations of multipliers are detected, $\delta_j$ is reduced by half.
+In doing so, stepsizes appropriately decrease, $q^{k}_{lev}$ increases (for maximization problems) and the process continues until $\delta_j \rightarrow 0$ and $q^{k}_{lev} \rightarrow q(\lambda^*).$

-Convergence results of the subgradient-level method (\cite{Goffin99}) have been extended for the subgradient methods and proved.
-Variations of the method were proposed with $\beta$ and $\tau$ belonging to an interval $[0,1]$ rather than being equal to $\frac{1}{2}.$ Moreover, to improve convergence, rather than using constant $R,$ a sequence of $R_l$ was proposed such that $\sum_{l=1}^{\infty} R_l = \infty.$
+To improve convergence, rather than updating all the multipliers ``at once,'' within the incremental subgradient methods \cite{Nedic01}, multipliers are updated ``incrementally.''
+Convergence results of the subgradient-level method (\cite{Goffin99}) have been extended for the incremental subgradient methods and proved.